Silver Spoons: Music

 The show's theme song titled "Together", was written by Rik Howard and Bob Wirth.
 The original version was accompanied mostly by guitar with vocals by Ron Dante.
 Two other versions of the theme were used during the show's run.
 A synthesized version was used in 1985 with a different vocalist.
 The third version of the theme, a rock version, was introduced in January 1986 and began in use during the second half of season 4 with vocals again by Ron Dante and composed by Ray Colcord.

 Locations

-Although the location of the show took place was fictional Mockingbird Lane, Shallow Springs, Long Island New York, the brick Tudor period mansion shown in the opening credits (representing the Stratton mansion) is actually a private residence located in Warwickshire, England.
+Although the show took place on fictional Mockingbird Lane, Shallow Springs, Long Island, New York, the brick Tudor period mansion shown in the opening credits (representing the Stratton mansion) is actually a private residence located in Warwickshire, England.
 The elaborate home, named Compton Wynyates, was built in 1481.
 Before Silver Spoons, it was used in the 1977 Disney film Candleshoe, starring Helen Hayes, Jodie Foster and David Niven.